alvaroalea/QL_PC0084A_keyboard_adapter/README.md

 ## Firmware

-U2 is a D8749HC microcontroller with a 2Kb of OTP ROM, it shall contains some kind of Keyboard to Ascii interfac.
+U2 is a D8749HC microcontroller with a 2Kb of OTP ROM, it shall contains some kind of Keyboard to Ascii interface.

 U3 is a 27F64 8Kb EPROM, and contain a lookup table to convert the Ascii ouput of U2 to the Matrix of the QL computer.